p3rciv3l/Speech-To-Text-Docs/README.md

 # Speech-To-Text-Docs CLI Tool

-A simple command-line tool to transcribe audio files using [AssemblyAI](https://www.assemblyai.com/) and automatically uploads the transcript to Google Docs.
+A simple command-line tool that transcribes audio files using [AssemblyAI](https://www.assemblyai.com/) and automatically uploads the transcript to Google Docs.
 Supports advanced features like speaker diarization and key terms prompting (with the slam-1 model).

 ## Features
 - Transcribe audio files with [AssemblyAI](https://www.assemblyai.com/dashboard/signup)